Rules for recounts in presidential battleground states

 Automatic recount: Yes

-Recount law: A recount is automatic if the margin of victory is less than or equal to 0.5 percentage point.
+Recount law: A recount is automatic if the margin of victory is less than or equal to 0.5 percentage point of the total vote.
 Two other avenues for requesting recounts include requiring at least three voter signatures that attest to an error in the vote tally, and going to state court to file petitions alleging fraud and error.

 Deadline: By 5 p.m. on the second Thursday following the election, for automatic recounts.
 If a recount is requested, the deadline is five days after the election.